anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 For more detailed information, refer to the [Databricks documentation](https://docs.microsoft.com/azure/databricks/clusters/configure#cluster-configurations).

-To give the Databricks platform access to _Anovos_, click on "Advanced options" and select "Add dependent libraries" on _Job Configuration Window_.
+To give the Databricks platform access to _Anovos_, click on "Advanced options" and select "Add dependent libraries" in the _Job Configuration Window_.

 If you chose the default way of obtaining _Anovos_ directly from the Python Package Index, select "PyPI" as the "Library Source" and enter `anovos` as the "Package":
 ![Adding Anovos through PyPI](../../assets/azure_databricks_images/image8.png)

-**Note:** In case you get error "ImportError: cannot import name 'soft_unicode' from 'markupsafe'" while running the job, then you also add markupsafe==2.0.1 as another dependency from PyPI.
+💡 _In case you encounter the error `"ImportError: cannot import name 'soft_unicode' from 'markupsafe'"`_ _while running the job, then you need to add `markupsafe==2.0.1` as another dependency from PyPI._
 ![Adding Anovos through PyPI](../../assets/azure_databricks_images/image18.png)

 If you chose to provide your own wheel file, select "Upload" as the library source and follow the instructions.